Genocide prevention: Upstream prevention

 Upstream prevention, is taking preemptive measures before a genocide occurs to prevent one from occurring.
 The focus in upstream prevention is determining which countries are at most risk.
 This is mainly done using risk assessments which are quite accurate predictors.
 Scholars in the field have developed numerous models, each looking at different factors.
 Stanton's process model of genocide has been one of the most successful in predicting genocides.
 A statistical model that has also proved accurate comes from Barbara Harff.
 Her model uses factors such as political upheaval, prior genocides, authoritarian government, exclusionary ideologies, closure of borders, and systematic violations of human rights, among others.
 These assessments are used by genocide prevention NGOs, the UN, World Bank, and other international institutions, and by governments around the world.

-Mid-Stream prevention
+Mid-stream prevention

 Mid-stream prevention takes place when a genocide is already taking place.
-The main focus of Mid-stream prevention, is to end the genocide before it progress's further, taking more lives.
+The main focus of mid-stream prevention is to end the genocide before it progresses further, taking more lives.
 This type of prevention often involves military intervention of some sort.
-Intervention, often is very expensive, and has unintended consequences.
+Intervention is often very expensive, and may have unintended consequences.
 Scholars tend to disagree on the effectiveness of military intervention.
 Some claim that military intervention promotes rebel groups or that it is too expensive for the lives it saves.
 Scholars tend to prefer upstream prevention because it saves lives and does not require costly intervention.